xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

   and tweak the thing to tighten up the code produced.
 That's why there are Release 2.0's in the world.

-There IS one more type  of  optimization  worth  mentioning, that seems to promise pretty tight code without too much hassle.
+There _is_ one more type  of  optimization  worth  mentioning, that seems to promise pretty tight code without too much hassle.
 It's my "invention" in the  sense  that I haven't seen it suggested in print anywhere, though I have  no  illusions  that  it's original